 3. Click on your newly created project and choose APIs & auth.

-4. Turn ON Speech API by clicking on its Status button in the far right margin.
+4. Turn ON the Speech API by clicking on its Status button in the far right margin.
 HINT: If you forgot to complete Step #1, the Speech API option will be missing!

 5. Click on Credentials in APIs & auth and choose Create New Key -> Server key.
 Leave the IP address restriction blank!